 The advocacy issues for Roofing Day in D.C.
 2020 will focus on legislative initiatives that unite the entire roofing industry.
 These issues have been selected with input from the Roofing Day Advisory Task Force, which consists of NRCA members and representatives from affiliated roofing industry organizations and associations and Roofing Day in D.C.
 2020 sponsors.

-Join fellow roofing industry professionals on April 21-22, 2020 in Washington, D.C., as we bring our priorities to Capitol Hill!
 It is crucial members of Congress see you and hear about the critical issues facing your company and the roofing industry.
 Don’t miss this opportunity to make a difference for your business and our industry!

 Education, Community, Advocacy

 King of Texas is closely affiliated with the Dallas NAWIC (National Association of Women in Construction).
 Their purpose is to strengthen & amplify the success of women in the construction industry.
 As a women-focused organization, it offers courageous leadership opportunities, education, community and advocacy for women.
 Kelly Van Winkle, CEO of King of Texas, has served as Chairman, Professional Development & Educational Chair and Debbie Parker (HR Director at King of Texas), is currently President, formerly Vice President and has served on the Board of Directors.